Optimized matching conditions for self-guided laser wakefield accelerators: Generalized matching conditions and parameterization

 Under the assumptions (i)--(iv) outlined above, the LWFA process can be fully characterized by only three dimensionless parameters: $ \mathcal{P}_0 / \mathcal{P}_{\mathrm{cr}} $, $ \tau_0 \omega_{\mathrm{p}} $, and $ \kappa $.
 The corresponding laser and plasma quantities—namely, the pulse duration and amplitude, focal spot size, and plasma density—can then be expressed in the following normalized form:

 In this study, we select a laser pulse energy of $ 10~\mathrm{mJ} $ and a wavelength of $ 1~\mathrm{\upmu m} $.
 Although the chosen energy is relatively low for typical LWFA experiments, it ensures that the corresponding acceleration length remains moderate (less than $ 200~\mathrm{\upmu m} $ in all simulated cases), thereby keeping the computational cost of the PIC simulations used for BO tractable.
-On the other hand, such low-energy pulses correspond to ultrashort durations, for which carrier–envelope phase effects can influence the wakefield dynamics and electron acceleration~\cite{nerush2009, valenta2020, huijts2021, huijts2022}.
-The impact of these effects and the corresponding scalability of the optimization to high-energy, long-pulse regimes will be examined in future work.
+Furthermore, the selected laser parameters closely match the performance of state-of-the-art ultrafast fiber laser technology \cite{stark2021}, making the present results directly applicable to experimentally realizable setups.
+On the other hand, low-energy pulses in the context of LWFA require ultrashort durations, for which carrier–envelope phase effects can influence the wakefield dynamics and electron acceleration~\cite{nerush2009, valenta2020, salehi2021a, huijts2022, lazzarini2024}.
+The impact of these effects, as well as the corresponding scalability of the optimization to high-energy, long-pulse regimes, will be examined in future work.